Supervision

 Lukas K. Pokorny

-This is a regional extension to Western societies in general of the supervision area further below (i.e., Religion in Austria) but here limited to Asian diasporic, alternative, and new religion.
+This is a regional extension to Western societies in general of the supervision area further below (i.e., Religion in Austria) but here limited to alternative, new, as well as Asian diasporic religions.
 Supervision can be offered to research pertaining to the (glocalised) development and contemporary manifestation of these forms of religious currents/institutions with a particular focus on the situation in Europe.
 The research may draw on a variety of methodologies and choose from the full range of approaches employed in Religious Studies.
 Comparative studies are especially welcome.

 Dying, Death, Mourning and Conceptions of the Afterlife